cleanshave-2605/Placement_Prep/LeetCode_problems.md

 **HARD PROBLEMS**
 - Heirholzer's algorithm to find the Euler path (LT #2097)
+- Sliding window to get sum of sub-arrays (LT #689)

 **MEDIUM PROBLEMS**
 - Given a string s, we can use sorted(s) to get a list where each letter in s is sorted alphabetically.
 (LT #49)